allan2327/nimbble-dev/README.md

 9. From your host machine you can now:
   * Browse to http://localhost:8000/
   * Edit your files with your favorite IDE.
+  * You can also run **grunt reload** from host and install [this chrome extention](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) so the browser reloads automagically.

 ### Notes: